The canonical dimension of modules for Iwasawa algebras: Introduction

 Our second application is to admissible representations of non-compact $p$-adic Lie groups, in particular to representations of the general linear groups $GL_n(F)$.
-We show that for many split-simple $p$-adic Lie groups such as $SL_n(F)$, an admissible representation is of finite length as long as its corresponding canonical dimension takes a certain, minimal value, Theorem \ref{Main result minimal-positive implies finite-length thm} and Proposition \ref{Chevalley fd module prop}.
-One consequence is a characterisation, purely in terms of the canonical dimension, of the admissible finite length representations of $GL_2(\mathbb{Q}_p)$ with central character, see Corollary \ref{Main result GL2(Qp) finite length cor}.\\
+We show that for many split-semisimple $p$-adic Lie groups such as $SL_n(F)$, an admissible representation is of finite length as long as its corresponding canonical dimension takes a certain minimal value, \Cref{Main result minimal-positive implies finite-length thm} and \Cref{Chevalley fd module prop}.
+One consequence is a characterisation, purely in terms of the canonical dimension, of the admissible finite length representations of $GL_2(\mathbb{Q}_p)$ with central character, see \Cref{Main result GL2(Qp) finite length cor}.\\